 In 1981 she was called to the Royal Academy of Antwerp to teach and take on the role of Head of the Fashion Department, where she cultivated many new talents, attracting the attention of the design world and specialised international press.
 In 1996 she contributed to the creation and development of two new international institutes; Flanders Fashion Institute and ModeNatie and in 2002 was given the responsibility as director of the new MoMu Museum of Fashion in Antwerp, where she curated numerous important shows.

 Michela Ponzani, is a PhD reseracher at University of Florence, as well as a researcher at the German Historical Institute in Rome and consultant of Historical Archives of Senate of the Republic.
 Her research explores social and cultural studies of public and collective war memories to gender and women’s history.
 She has particularly interested in the study of post-war purge trials for mass rape and sexual war crimes committed in Italy during WWII.
-Prior to receive her Ph.D. in History at University of Florence she gained a Laurea cum laude at “La Sapienza” University in Rome and the International Manon Michels Fellows for European Culture studies in XX centuries at the Luigi Einaudi Foundation of Turin.
-Her Ph.D. dissertation, “The legacy of the Resistance in republican Italy between public rhetoric and denial of legitimacy, 1944-1953”, explores the postwar trials against ex partisans after 1945, which involves the recent debate on Italy’s tormented transition from Fascism to democracy and observes how these practices influenced the construction of national democratic identities and collective memories of war.
-An outstanding young historian, she is the author of many books and papers on the Italian Resistance and republican Italy, as well as on the construction of Italian war crime’s memories as well as on judicial purges against Italian fascist after 1945.

 On 2011, their project was awarded first prize by the Piaggio Group "Best Dealer Award - Best Performance 2011".
 The project consists in organizing adventure trips aimed at producing video and photographic material from emotional impact that adapts to the publication of many TV channels and publications, national and international.
 A useful presentation of extraordinary countries they visit and a promotion of partner who choose to travel with them.